 HCA Board of Trustees

-The board oversees the continuing operation of the school through the Headmaster, whom the board hires and manages.
-The board’s major policy focus is on the intended long-term vision for HCA and not on the administrative duties of running the school.
+The Board oversees the continuing operation of the school through the Head of School, whom the board hires and manages.
+The Board’s major policy focus is on the intended long-term vision for HCA and not on the administrative duties of running the school.
 Those responsibilities lie with the Head of School.
-The board’s policies set the boundaries within which the Headmaster administers the school.
-Parents and Staff are welcome to bring unresolved matters to the board but only after pursuing a resolution through the teacher, principal, and, ultimately, the Headmaster.
+The Board’s policies set the boundaries within which the Headmaster administers the school.
+Parents and Staff are welcome to bring unresolved matters to the Board but only after pursuing a resolution through the teacher, principal, and, ultimately, the Head of School.
 The Board of Trustees also has the responsibility of financial oversight through the setting of an annual budget and monthly reviews of the school’s financial statements.
 An annual audit of HCA’s finances is conducted by a third-party accounting firm.

 Each year, the Board elects officers consisting of: President, Vice-President, Treasurer, and Secretary.
 The Board of Trustees has several standing committees, including a Finance Committee.
 If you are interested in serving on the Board or a committee, please contact the school office for more information.